- weary (v.)

 - wee (adj.)

 - "extremely small," mid-15c., from earlier noun use in sense of "quantity, amount" (such as a littel wei "a little thing or amount," c.
 1300), from Old English wæge "weight" (see weigh).
 Adjectival use wee bit apparently developed as parallel to such forms as a bit thing "a little thing."
-Wee hours is attested by 1891, from Scottish phrase wee sma' hours (1819).
+Wee hours "hours after midnight" is attested by 1891, from Scottish phrase wee sma' hours (1819); so called for their low numbers.
 Wee folk "faeries" is recorded from 1819.
 Weeny "tiny, small" is from 1790.

 - weed (n.)